jonasongg/tp/docs/UserGuide.md

 #### 4.2.3 Viewing applicants: `viewApplicants` or `viewa`

-Generates a list of all existing applicant(s).
+Displays a list of all existing applicant(s).
 An example of where you might want to use this command is if you want to go back to viewing all members after a search with [`findApplicant`](#422-finding-applicants-findapplicant-or-finda).